 Algae (both micro and macro) have gained huge attention in the recent past for their high commercial value products.
 They are the source of various biomolecules of commercial applications ranging from nutraceuticals to fuels.
-Phycobiliproteins are one such high value low volume compounds which are mainly obtained from micro and macro algae.
+Phycobiliproteins are one such high-value low volume compounds that are mainly obtained from micro and macroalgae.
 In order to tap the bioresource, a significant amount of work has been carried out for large scale production of algal biomass.
-However, work on downstream processing aspects of phycobiliproteins (PBPs) from algae is scarce, especially in case of macroalgae.
-There are several difficulties in cell wall disruption of both micro and macro algae because of their cell wall structure and compositions.
+However, work on downstream processing aspects of phycobiliproteins (PBPs) from algae is scarce, especially in the case of macroalgae.
+There are many difficulties in cell wall disruption of both micro and macro algae because of their cell wall structure and compositions.
 At the same time, there are several challenges in the purification of phycobiliproteins.

-Department of Bioscience, Mangalore University;, Department of Food Engineering, CSIR- Central Food Technological Research Institute (CSIR-CFTRI), Mysuru,, Department of Biotechnology, Thapar University, Patiala, Punjab,, Department of Food Engineering, CSIR- Central Food Technological Research Institute (CSIR-CFTRI), Mysuru,, Department of Food Engineering, CSIR- Central Food Technological Research Institute (CSIR-CFTRI), Mysuru,, Department of Chemical Engineering, IIT, Tirupati
+Department of Bioscience, Mangalore University, Konaje, Department of Food Engineering, CSIR- Central Food Technological Research Institute (CSIR-CFTRI), Mysuru, Department of Biotechnology, Thapar University, Patiala, Punjab, Department of Food Engineering, CSIR- Central Food Technological Research Institute (CSIR-CFTRI), Mysuru, Department of Food Engineering, CSIR- Central Food Technological Research Institute (CSIR-CFTRI), Mysuru, Department of Chemical Engineering, IIT, Tirupati